aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/StartBattle phases/Post haltbattleload.md

 - `caller` is set to calledfrom

 ## Battle map creation
-This part disables the current map and enables the battle one which is created:
+This part disables the overworld map and creates/enables the battle one:

 - If the map is enabled:
     - MainManager.[RefreshEntities](../Actors%20states/RefreshEntities.md) is called